Brown Sugar (2002 film)

-Brown Sugar is a 2002 American romantic comedy film written by Michael Elliott and Rick Famuyiwa, directed by Famuyiwa, and starring Taye Diggs and Sanaa Lathan.
-The film is a story of a lifelong friends, A&R Andre and Editor-in-Chief Sidney.
+Brown Sugar is a 2002 American romantic comedy film directed by Rick Famuyiwa, written by Famuyiwa and Michael Elliot, and starring Taye Diggs and Sanaa Lathan.
+The film is a story of lifelong friends, A&R Andre and Editor-in-Chief Sidney.
 The two can attribute their friendship and the launch of their careers to a single, seminal childhood moment – the day they discovered hip-hop on a New York street corner.
 Now some 15 years later, as they lay down the tracks toward their futures, hip-hop isn't the only thing that keeps them coming back to that moment on the corner.

 The movie was released in the US on October 11, 2002, and ran for 16 weeks, grossing $27,363,891 domestically and $952,560 in the foreign sector for a worldwide total of $28,316,451.

 Plot

-Childhood friends Sidney (Sanaa Lathan) and Dre (Taye Diggs), who originally bonded over their love of hip-hop, face an evolving relationship as adults.
+Childhood friends Sidney and Dre, who originally bonded over their love of hip-hop, face an evolving relationship as adults.
 Sidney has just been appointed the editor-in-chief of the hip hop magazine XXL, and Dre is an A&R for Millennium Records.
 While Sidney's career is flourishing, Dre is increasingly frustrated with his label's preference for marketable artists over true talent.

-Dre meets and falls in love with Reese (Nicole Ari Parker), a successful entertainment attorney, and soon becomes engaged to her.
+Dre meets and falls in love with Reese, a successful entertainment attorney, and soon becomes engaged to her.
 The night before Dre's wedding, he and Sidney kiss and almost have sex, but they stop themselves.
-At the wedding, Sidney's cousin Francine (Queen Latifah) deduces the romantic tension between Sidney and Dre and encourages her to object during the ceremony.
+At the wedding, Sidney's cousin, Francine, deduces the romantic tension between Sidney and Dre and encourages her to object during the ceremony.
 She does not and Dre settles into married life with Reese.
-Sidney, meanwhile, begins dating professional athlete Kelby Dawson (Boris Kodjoe).
+Sidney, meanwhile, begins dating professional athlete Kelby Dawson.

-Dre sees Cavi (Mos Def), a rapper who works as a taxi driver during the day, perform and is impressed with his talent, but Cavi isn't interested in signing with Dre's label because he doesn't like the music they produce.
+Dre sees Cavi, a rapper who works as a taxi driver during the day, perform and is impressed with his talent, but Cavi is not interested in signing with Dre's label because he does not like the music that they produce.
 Dre's boss meanwhile pushes him to manage an untalented but commercially viable rap group, forcing him to choose between his income and his love of hip hop.
 He decides to quit and form his own label, focusing on bringing back the real hip hop that his generation fell in love with, and manages to sign Cavi.